What is green energy?

 - Solar Panels—solar panels are more affordable and achievable than ever.
 Gone are the days only the rich could afford to cut down energy costs.
 See here for how to get solar panels installed on your roof at no cost to you, and cut down those energy costs now.

 - LED Lightbulbs—LED lightbulbs can save you a lot in energy costs over the years.
-They cost a little extra up front (not as much as you might think), but they more than pay for themselves over the years in savings (insert link from dick here).
+They cost a little extra up front, but they more than pay for themselves over the years in savings.

 - Energy Saving Roofs—is a great way to use in making your home more energy-efficient.
 Roofing materials come in a variety of styles.
 A new roof can help on savings, cutting costs, and making your house more comfortable.